ymittal/codeu_project_2017/README.md

 * Install project dependencies from __Tools > Android > Sync Gradle with Project Files__
 * Run `app` module on an emulator or an Android device

+_OR_

+Install the lasest release [here](https://github.com/ymittal/codeu_project_2017/releases).
+You would need to enable **Install from Unknown Sources** in the Security Settings on your Android device.

 ## Navigating ChatMe

 At startup, a user is prompted to create an account or log in using their email and password.
 On sign up, a unique username is assigned using their email address.
 On a successful log in, the application navigates to the conversations screen where they may create a new conversation (one-on-one or group) or navigate to their profile or the list of users.